SUSE/ansible-container/README.md

   * for the root user the ansible commands are placed in /usr/local/bin
   * podman container runlabel install ansible
 * as non-root
-  * for non-root users the ansible commands are placed in the user's ~/bin
+  * For non-root users 'podman container runlabel user-install ansible' will place the ansible commands in ${PWD}/bin.
+The following will install the ansible commands into the current user's bin area (~/bin).
   * (cd ~; podman container runlabel user-install ansible)

 ## Ansible Commands ##